 This paper reexamines the effect of the regulatory regime on both penetration and coverage of broadband access to the internet.
-The framework also allows for an evaluation of different public policy measures such as subsidization of broadband demand and supply.
-A welfare analysis asks what the optimal regulatory regime is and whether and how high-speed access to the internet should be subsidized.
-Using an approach similar to Valletti et al. (2002), the paper highlights the importance of population density for whether firms invest to provide internet access.
+The framework allows for an evaluation of policy initiatives, guidelines and measures to bridge the digital divide and to promote investment.
+A welfare analysis compares service-based with facilities-based competition and asks whether and how high-speed access to the internet should be subsidized.
+Using an approach similar to Valletti, Barros, and Hoernig (2002), the paper highlights the importance of population density for whether firms invest to provide internet access.
 The analysis reveals a trade-off between coverage and penetration.